columbiadsl/DSL-IoT-Kit/README.md

 # Where There's Smoke
-The sample code within the kit comes from a project entitled "Where There's Smoke."
-A mix between an immersive theatre experience, a documentary and an escape room the project had its'world premiere at the Tribeca Film Festival in the Spring of 2019.
+The sample code within the kit comes from a project entitled <i>Where There's Smoke.</i> A mix between an immersive theatre experience, a documentary and an escape room, <i>Where There's Smoke</i> had its'world premiere at the Tribeca Film Festival in the Spring of 2019.

 <img src="https://www.indiewire.com/wp-content/uploads/2019/05/wheretheresmoke.jpg?resize=800,450">

 <b>Project Description:</b> In 1983 our van burst into flames on a family vacation.
 Eleven months later our house would burn to the ground.
 As I explore my past I find mysterious connections to these blazes and come face to face with a closet full of skeletons.

-Where There’s Smoke mixes a live documentary, immersive theatre and elements of an escape room to create an experience that explores memory and loss.
+<i>Where There’s Smoke</i> mixes a live documentary, immersive theatre and elements of an escape room to create an experience that explores memory and loss.
 Set within the aftermath of a blaze, participants race to determine the cause of a tragic fire by sifting through the charred remains.
 Inspired by true events in writer/director Lance Weiler’s life, Where There’s Smoke details the connections between two mysterious fires and his father’s battle with cancer.

 <b>Official site:</b> <a href="http://smokeproject.co">smokeproject.co</a>